 But I wasn’t happy for long.
 There was always something else I wanted from the company or from other people around me, in and out of work, even if it was just for them to act in ways I found less annoying or to recognize me with the friendship or love that I wanted.

-That group helped people connect, opened other opportunities and eventually led to my being recruited by Marion Technical College to build and teach a software development program.
+That group helped people connect, opened other opportunities and eventually led to my being recruited by a local college to build and teach a software development program.
 We saw that need in the area and were able to create something to try and meet it.

 As part of my work at the college, I’ve spoken to a lot of high school students during our recruitment drives.
 I usually spend more time trying to convince them that they are capable of a career in I.T. than specifically trying to get them to attend the college.